 Sanjay is a consultant in paediatric infectious diseases working at Southampton Children’s Hospital.
 He is keen to improve the way that care is delivered to children with infections and to improve the way that antibiotics are used (antibiotic stewardship).
-He has set up a Wessex-wide antibiotic service which allows children on intravenous antibiotics to be looked after at home rather than remaining in hospital.
 He runs educational courses across the country on diagnosing and managing serious infections in children.
+He is also involved in delivering integrated children's services across Hampshire.
 His passion for service improvement stems from the time he spent working in South Africa, where he graphically saw the impact of systems failures on childhood outcomes.
 These have been his main drivers in setting up the Healthier Together initiative.

 Oliver is a General Practitioner living in Hampshire.
 He works as a locum doctor with practices and the Out of Hours Service in the Southampton and New Forest region.
 He works one day a week teaching GP trainees.
 His interest and enthusiasm for paediatrics began with an academic training post at Southampton General Hospital and was consolidated by a rotation in paediatrics during his GP training, when he gained the Diploma in Child Health.

 Andrew is the newest member of the Healthier Together initiative.
 He brings a young persons view to the development of health literature.
 Andrew has recently graduated from University College London with a MSc in Public Policy.
 He spent a significant amount of time studying health policy reform, this kickstarted his interest in healthcare innovation.
 Prior to his postgraduate studies he worked as an aide to a local MP.
 He now aims to forge a career in the NHS and sees Healthier Together as a great place to start.
 He shares in the project teams ambition to improve services for the children, young people and families of Wessex.